Catharine Waugh McCulloch: Career

+McCulloch was elected Justice of the Peace in Evanston, Illinois in 1907 (and re-elected in 1909), trouncing her male competitor and making McCulloch the first woman elected to that office in Illinois.
+In an attempt to challenge McCulloch's position, the attorney for McCulloch's male opponent claimed that women were ineligible to hold all constitutional offices in the state because they were not eligible voters.
+However, Illinois's state attorney general advised the governor to grant McCulloch's commission, leaving her competitor the option to pursue the constitutional objection in court.
+Instead of challenging the eligibility of her commission in court, McCulloch's male competitor tried to best her in the next election, losing yet again.

-McCulloch was elected Justice of the Peace in Evanston, Illinois in 1907 (and re-elected in 1909), making her the first woman elected to that office in Illinois.
-While a Justice of the Peace, she made national headlines by agreeing to conduct egalitarian marriage ceremonies in which she omitted the word "obey" from the ritualized words the woman was supposed to say; at that time, the man pledged to "love, honor and cherish" while the woman pledged to "love, honor and obey."
+While a Justice of the Peace, McCulloch made national headlines by agreeing to conduct egalitarian marriage ceremonies in which she omitted the word "obey" from the ritualized words the woman was supposed to say; at that time, the man pledged to "love, honor and cherish" while the woman pledged to "love, honor and obey."

+In 1916, she was the first woman to be nominated by a major party as a presidential elector.
+She led the Democratic ticket statewide, winning 950,229 votes — by far the most ever won in an election by a woman to that point.
+But the Republican victory in Illinois prevented her from actually serving in the Electoral College.

 In 1917, she was appointed as a master in chancery of the Cook County Superior Court.
 She became known for her advocacy in working to eliminate or modify marriage and divorce laws that discriminated against women, and she worked to create uniformity of such laws in all states.

 She was the legal adviser for the National American Woman Suffrage Association (which became the League of Women Voters in 1920 after passage of the 19th Amendment) and was its first vice president.
 She also served as the legal adviser for the National Women's Christian Temperance Union.